PollockLaboratory/SimPLEX/README.md

 * **Fixed Float**
 * **Rate Vector**

-# Structure of the program
+# Implimentation details of simPLEX

-Here is a description of the implimentation of the program.
-The main intent of this section is to assist anyone who might be interested in editing the code, it is not neccesary for a end user to know this infomation.
+This sections intent is to assist anyone who might be interested in editing the code, it is not neccesary for a end user to know this infomation.
+It is also for me to keep track of all the quirks of each of the more important classes, and remind me exactly what each class was intended for.

 ## Tree
 The tree structure has two type of nodemplimented as two separate classes: